xebia/training-react/README.md

 1. Connect the change handlers to the form fields
 1. Verify that the view updates when the form is updated

-### Redux giphy search
+### Async action creator: Redux giphy search
 [http://localhost:8080/redux-giphy-search/giphy-search.html](http://localhost:8080/redux-giphy-search/giphy-search.html)

 Implement an async action creator to search for giphy's.

 1. Implement `submitSearch` in [./redux-giphy-search/giphy-search/giphy-search-actions.js](./redux-giphy-search/giphy-search/giphy-search-actions.js)
   - It should immediately send a `SUBMIT_SEARCH` event